pypomp/.github/profile/README.md

 A core goal is the development of the [**pypomp** Python package](https://pypi.org/project/pypomp/).
 This seeks inspiration from the [**pomp** R package](https://kingaa.github.io/pomp/) while incorporating automatic differentiation and parallelization using [JAX](https://jax.readthedocs.io/en/latest/).

-### Current status
+### Current priorities

-This is a new project.
-The first goal is to provide a package supporting the methodology explored by Tan, K., Ionides, E. L. and Hooker, G. (2024), Accelerated inference for partially observed Markov processes using automatic differentiation, [arxiv:2407.03085](https://arxiv.org/abs/2407.03085), based on the code for this project at [zenodo.13356896](https://zenodo.org/doi/10.5281/zenodo.13356896)
+1. To support the methodology explored by Tan, K., Ionides, E. L. and Hooker, G. (2024), Accelerated inference for partially observed Markov processes using automatic differentiation, [arxiv:2407.03085](https://arxiv.org/abs/2407.03085), based on the code for this project at [zenodo.13356896](https://zenodo.org/doi/10.5281/zenodo.13356896).

+2. To provide state-of-the-art alternative methods, including iterated filtering algorithms.
+Most methods have the plug-and-play property, i.e., they require the dynamic model to be specified by coding a simulator not a function to evaluate the transition density.

+3. To include tools for investigation of panel data, i.e., collections of time series.

 ### Expected users